Skip to main content

 SystemWhat it controlsWhen it applies in this flow

 CoreWeave IAM Access PoliciesWho can manage the platform and Object Storage control plane (create clusters, create buckets, edit org policies, create WIF config).
-The Object Storage Admin role does not grant S3 data access.You need appropriate IAM roles (for example CKS Admin, Object Storage Admin) to create the cluster, configure OIDC Workload Federation, and manage org and bucket policies.
+The Object Storage Admin role doesn’t grant S3 data access.You need appropriate IAM roles (for example, CKS Admin, Object Storage Admin) to create the cluster, configure OIDC Workload Federation, and manage org and bucket policies.

 Kubeconfig and Kubernetes RBACA kubeconfig is a config file with the cluster server URL and an API key (the same type used for other CoreWeave APIs).
 No separate kubeconfig permissions are required.
-Kubernetes RBAC controls what you can do inside the cluster (create pods, service accounts, and so on).You use a kubeconfig to run kubectl and create the workload; the API key authenticates you to the cluster and RBAC authorizes your requests.
+Kubernetes RBAC controls what you can do inside the cluster (for example, creating Pods and service accounts).You use a kubeconfig to run kubectl and create the workload.
+The API key authenticates you to the cluster, and Kubernetes RBAC authorizes your requests.

-AI Object Storage org and bucket access policiesWho can perform S3 operations (read/write objects, list buckets).
-Principals include federated OIDC roles such as role/<issuer>:system:serviceaccount:namespace:name.When a pod uses OIDC to obtain temporary S3 credentials, only org (and bucket) policies are evaluated for that pod’s S3 requests.
-IAM and kubeconfig are not checked.
+AI Object Storage org and bucket access policiesWho can perform S3 operations (read or write objects, list buckets).
+Principals include federated OIDC roles such as role/[ISSUER]:system:serviceaccount:namespace:name.When a Pod uses OIDC to obtain temporary S3 credentials, only org and bucket policies are evaluated for that Pod’s S3 requests.
+IAM and kubeconfig aren’t checked.